-The 2020 Anglican Missions Lenten Appeal is supporting:
+The 2020 Anglican Missions Lenten Appeal supported:

 The Penman Medical Centre in Zababdeh (requested by the Episcopal Diocese of Jerusalem)